Did you know that over 30% of shoes sold in the US are vegan?

 Yet, shopping for vegan-friendly sandals can be a bit of a challenge, as they may not be available from some of the most familiar brands.

-Below you’ll find our recommendations for the best vegan sandals for men in 2020.
+Below you’ll find our recommendations for the best vegan sandals for men.
 I’ll also cover some tips on how to read labels, choose the best vegan materials, and find a good fit!

 Reef: One Slide Men’s Sandals